helrond/staticAid/README.md

 ### Building the HTML Site

 You have three options for building the HTML site using Jekyll.
-In all cases, Jekyll will place the generate site in a directory called `_site`.
+In all cases, Jekyll will place the generated site in a directory called `_site`.

 #### Build without updating data